 - For smaller hands

-Verdict: Which is the best secateurs?
+Verdict: Which are the best secateurs?

 If you're serious about tackling some branches, we recommend the Gonicc 8" Professional, which is durable, strong, easy to use and ergonomic.
 Not only is the blade coated with Antirust oil to prevent corrosion, but you won't have any issues with sap - due to the useful sap groove.
 This is a premium, drop-forged design.
 We love it.